ntesseract/ketiket/README.md

 ## Usage

 To use the application, navigate to `http://localhost:8000` in your web browser.
-You can now start interacting with the Qualifa application.
+You can now start interacting with the ketiket application.